aphexlog/gsd/README.md

 - **Simplified Authentication**: Authenticate with AWS using SSO or static credentials.
 - **Profile Management**: Easily switch between AWS profiles.
 - **Credential Validation**: Verify the validity of your current credentials.
-- **Quick Access to AWS Console**: Open the AWS Management Console or SSO login page directly from the CLI.
+- **Quick Access to AWS Services**: Open the AWS Management Console, SSO login page, or specific AWS services directly from the CLI.
+- **Configuration Management**: Manage profiles and configurations with intuitive commands.
 - **User-Friendly Commands**: Intuitive commands with clear error messages and helpful output.

 ---